mesut-by/AnimeFace-WGAN-GP/README.md

 - To maintain consistency during training, images with a pixel range of 100x140 have been filtered and processed.

-- The images were resized and normalized to meet the input requirements of the WGAN-GP model.
-The images were converted to tensors and scaled to the [-1, 1] range to fit the `tanh` activation function.
+- The images were resized to meet the input requirements of the WGAN-GP model.

 ---

-## Model Architecture
+### Model Architecture

-### Generator
+#### Generator
 The **Generator** network takes a random noise vector (latent space) and generates a 128x128 RGB image.
 The model uses transposed convolution layers to gradually upscale the noise into higher resolution images.
+Additionally, **extraBlock** layers have been added to the generator to increase its capacity.
+These layers are strategically placed to allow the model to learn finer details.

 - **Input**: Random noise vector of size `(batch_size, z_dim, 1, 1)`
 - **Output**: Image of size `(batch_size, 3, 128, 128)`
 - **Activation Function**: `tanh` (outputs in the [-1, 1] range)

+The added **extraBlock** layers are placed after two generator layers (at 8x8 and 16x16 resolutions) and perform the following operations:
+- **Conv2d**
+- **BatchNorm2d**
+- **ReLU**

+These extra blocks contribute to the model’s ability to learn more complex features, leading to better overall performance.

-### Critic (Discriminator)
+#### Critic (Discriminator)
 The **Critic** network takes an image as input and predicts how realistic it is.
-It uses convolution layers to reduce the image size to a single value representing the Wasserstein distance.
+Convolution layers are used to reduce the image size down to a single scalar value representing realism.
+Additionally, **spectral normalization** has been applied to each Conv2d layer to ensure the model trains more stably.

 - **Input**: Image of size `(batch_size, 3, 128, 128)`
 - **Output**: Scalar value representing realism
 - **Activation Function**: `LeakyReLU`

+Spectral normalization ensures that each layer remains Lipschitz continuous, which stabilizes the gradients during training.

-### Gradient Penalty
+#### Gradient Penalty

-During training, **gradient penalty** is applied to the Critic model to maintain the Lipschitz constraint, helping to prevent issues like mode collapse.
+During training, **gradient penalty** is applied to the Critic model to enforce the Lipschitz constraint, helping prevent issues like mode collapse.

 ---